thesalmonification/DSCI400_Revamp/Data_Wrangling/README.md

 ### Interesting Data Wrangling Techniques Our Team Used

-* Phase Vocoding: This technique, unlike simple up/downsampling, uses phase information to shorten signals which destroying spectra.
+* Phase Vocoding: This technique, unlike simple up/downsampling, uses phase information to shorten signals without. destroying spectra.
 We used this technique to shorten our EEG signals to equal length.

 * Downsampling: After phase vocoding, we further shortened our EEG signals to reduce modeling complexity.
 To do so, we employed simple downsampling.
 Our signals were oversampled by a factor of 4.